 11. Get Enough Exercise

-Physical activity improves blood flow, which means your skin cells get more oxygen.
+Physical activity improves blood flow, which means your skin cells get more oxygen (5).
+Exercising can be one of the best stress reduction techniques, so do go out this summer.
 Thus, your body heals any tissue damage (like a sunburn or acne) easily.
 You think exercising in the gym is monotonous?
 Add some fun to your workout routine and try Zumba instead.
 Even better, go cycling, play volleyball with your friends, or try hiking.
 Any form of exercise is good for your health.

 12. Don’t Cut Down Your Resting Time

 Your body needs time to repair itself and maintain healthy skin.
 That’s why no matter what schedule you maintain, try to take out enough time to rest.
 This is crucial because during the summer months, the days are longer, and most of us tend to be active for longer.
 Being exposed to the sun longer also leads to dullness and the appearance of the signs of aging.